CanDIG/candig-server/docs/api.rst

 Write Logic for multiple components
 ::::::::::::::::::::::::::::::::::::

+This is possibly the most common use-case, where you want to find records that satisfy multiple filters you set.

 For example, conditionA and conditionB and condition C would be written as below.

 In this example, the records will have to satisfy conditions of all three components.